EzzSaraya/Comprehensive-Analysis-of-Mental-Health-Dataset/README.md

 A data science project that performs an in-depth exploratory and predictive analysis on a mental health dataset to gain insights into factors affecting mental health and build classification models.

-> This repository contains a Kaggle notebook that explores the dataset, performs feature engineering, visualization, and builds predictive models.
+> This repository contains a  notebook that explores the dataset, performs feature engineering, visualization, and builds predictive models.

 ---

 ## 📌 Dataset

 The analysis uses a publicly available **Mental Health Dataset** from Kaggle — containing demographic, behavioral, and survey responses about mental well-being.
-Typical features include age, gender, workplace/school environment, symptoms, and mental health outcomes.
+Typical features include age, gender, workplace/school environment, symptoms, and mental health outcomes.  https://www.kaggle.com/datasets/jiscecseaiml/mental-health-dataset

 ---